ready-1/NetCtrl/cline_docs/activeContext.md

 - Fixed file upload functionality to reliably handle files up to 5GB in size
 - Created user-friendly file detail page with download, edit, and delete capabilities
 - Integrated file categorization and tagging system for better organization
+- Implemented document management system with version tracking and file attachments
+- Created document versioning functionality to maintain history of document changes
+- Added ability to associate multiple files with documents for better content organization
+- Implemented document CRUD operations with proper permission handling
+- Set up admin interfaces for document and version management

 ## Decisions